After The Event Insurance (ATE)

 The additional fees charged by doctors and experts involved in the case including medical report fees, engineer fees, and counsel’s fees.

-General damages are money paid to compensate for pain, suffering and amenity.
+General damages is money paid to you to compensate for pain, suffering and loss of amenity.

 If the person who was at fault admits liability, it is possible to obtain an interim hearing payment on account of the damages that you may be awarded.
-These costs may include loss of earnings, medical treatment.
+This payment may include loss of earnings or medical treatment costs.

 There is a limitation period for bringing a claim to the court.
 Time runs from the date of the accident happened, or the onset date of a disease.

 The limitation period is 3 years.

 If an accident or disease has resulted in loss of earnings of salary, it may be possible to recover these costs.

-The MIB (Motor Insurance Bureau) considers claims for compensation who have been involved in a Road Traffic Accident where the driver who is at fault cannot be traced or his vehicle has been stolen, or that person was uninsured or had no valid car insurance at the time of the accident.
+The MIB (Motor Insurance Bureau) considers claims for compensation where victims have been involved in a Road Traffic Accident where the driver who is at fault cannot be traced or the vehicle has been stolen, or if that person was uninsured or had no valid car insurance at the time of the accident.

-Negligence is the fault of the other party where it is their duty to take care and not cause any accident or disease to the person making a claim, i.e person at fault has been negligent towards that person.
+Negligence is the fault of the other party where it is their duty to take care and not cause any accident or disease to the person making a claim.

 Please see above “conditional fee agreement.”

-Employers have a duty to protect their employees from any accident from occurring.
+Employers have a duty to protect their employees from any accident occurring.
 Employers have a duty to follow the Health & Safety Regulations.
 Training must be given to all employees to enable employees when carrying out risk assessments to know what they are doing and are experienced to identify any hazards.
 The employer also has a duty to review the risk assessment on an ongoing basis to ensure all is up to date.
 Accident reports should be in place for employees to make a complaint.

 Road Traffic Accident.
-The term involves car accidents, cyclists, motorcycle and injuries to pedestrians.
+The term can refer to accidents involving cars, cyclists, motorcycles and pedestrians.